TKais/Bourbon_gem_talk/gem_talk.md

 ##Overview of the Gem

-1. Bourbon is a SASS mixin library.
+1. Bourbon is a SASS mixin library.<br>
-  *SASS (Syntactically Awesome Stylesheets Sass) is a CSS extension language that lets you use features that don't yet exist in CSS, such as variables, nesting, mixins and inheritance.
+  SASS (Syntactically Awesome Stylesheets Sass) is a CSS extension language that lets you use features that don't yet exist in CSS, such as variables, nesting, mixins and inheritance.
 It offers object-oriented mechanisms that aren't available in CSS3.
 Basically, it's syntactic sugar for CSS.

 2. Bourbon eliminates vendor prefixes.
 Some are -webkit-(Android), -moz-(Firefox), and -ms- (Internet Explorer).